Famondir/Music-Suite/README.md

 #### Seperation by spare lines

 In my opinion it is harder to build a common grounding at the question where one should use a spare line or not.
 I like to group code sections with this technique.
 But I often come back later and rearrange the groupings.
-I'm not very consistent there - not even with my self.
+I'm not very consistent there.
 To continue the previous example there should be a spare line between the two `def`s.
 (Following *PEP8* there even should be two after class definitions / on top level definitions.)
-I'm undecided if the spare line after the for loop helps to see where the return statement is placed.
+I'm undecided if the spare line after the for loop helps to see that the return statement is placed outside the loop.

 ```python
 # even better